rehive/docs-portal/content/extensions/get-started/introduction.md

 - **Stellar** - Provides management tools and a stellar implementation built on the platform.
 - **Business** - Provides tools for business onboarding, management, invoicing and payouts.
 - **Payment Request** - Provides an interface and management tools for requesting payments from users.
+- **Bridge** - Provides an interface and management tools for integrating with Bridge.

 <aside class="notice">
 	Rehive adds extensions on a regular basis.
 If you are looking for something specific that you don't see above, feel free to contact the Rehive support team with your queries.